Peccary: Evolution

 Although some taxa from the Old World like the European Miocene Taucanamo have been suggested to be members of Tayussidae, their assignation to the group is equivocal, with a 2017 phylogenetic analysis recovering Taucanamo outside the clade containing suids and peccaries.
 The oldest unambiguous fossils of peccaries are from the Early Miocene of North America, with the North American Eocene-Oligocene genus Perchoerus, also often considered an early peccary, recovered outside the clade containing peccaries and suids.

 Although common in South America today, peccaries did not reach there until about three million years ago during the Great American Interchange, when the Isthmus of Panama formed, connecting North America and South America.
 At that time, many North American animals—including peccaries, llamas and tapirs—entered South America, while some South American species, such as the ground sloths and opossums, migrated north.
-Several species of peccary across the genera Platygonus and Mylohyus remained in North America until their extinction following the colonization of the continent by humans via Beringia at the end of the Pleistocene.
-Today, 2 of the 3 species are relegated to the Neotropical realm, but the collared peccary ranges into northern Mexico and the southwestern United States.
+Several species of peccary across the genera Platygonus and Mylohyus remained in North America until their extinction at the end of the Pleistocene.
+Today, two of the three species are relegated to the Neotropical realm, but the collared peccary ranges into northern Mexico and the southwestern United States.

 Domestication

-Peccaries bear a familial resemblance to true pigs due to their common ancestry, and are in the same suborder as swine (Suina).
+Peccaries bear a familial resemblance to true pigs due to their common ancestry and are in the same suborder as swine (Suina).
 They have been present in South America since prehistoric times.
-The earliest scientific description of peccaries in the New World is in Brazil in 1547 and referred to them as "wild pigs".
+The earliest scientific description of peccaries in the New World is in Brazil in 1547, in which they are referred to as "wild pigs".

 It has been documented that peccaries were tamed, penned, and raised for food and ritual purposes in the Yucatán, Panama, the southern Caribbean, and Colombia at the time of the Conquest.
 Archaeological remains of peccaries have been found in Mesoamerica from the Preclassic (or Formative) period up until immediately before Spanish contact.
 Specifically, peccary remains have been found at Early Formative Olmec civilization sites.

 The peccary is not readily suitable for modern captive breeding, lacking suitable characteristics for intensive or semi-intensive systems.
 Peccaries require a higher age before they are able to give birth (parturition) and have a tendency towards infanticide.

 Relation with feral pigs

-Recently established Brazilian boar populations are not to be confused with long-established populations of feral domestic pigs, which have existed mainly in the Pantanal for more than 100 years, along with native peccaries.
 The demographic dynamics of the interaction between feral pig populations and those of the two native species of peccaries (collared peccary and white-lipped peccary) is obscure and is still being studied.
-The existence of feral pigs could somewhat ease jaguar predation on peccary populations, as jaguars show a preference for hunting pigs when they are available.
+The existence of feral pigs could somewhat reduce predation by jaguars on peccary populations, as jaguars show a preference for hunting pigs when they are available.